What Is Kawasaki Disease, The Rare Illness That Might Impact Kids With COVID-19?

 How can you treat Kawasaki disease?

-Dr. Daskalakis emphasized in his letter that early diagnosis and treatment of patients who have some or all of the symptoms of Kawasaki disease should be a priority for doctors.
+Dr Daskalakis emphasised in his letter that early diagnosis and treatment of patients who have some or all of the symptoms of Kawasaki disease should be a priority for doctors.
 Catching it early may help prevent the organ damage and other long-term complications that can sometimes arise.

 How is Kawasaki disease related to COVID-19?

-“That’s the million dollar question,” Dr. Segal says.
-From what officials understand, “this is a rare complication in the pediatric population that they believe is related to COVID-19,” Howard A. Zucker, MD, the New York State health commissioner, told The New York Times.
+“That’s the million dollar question,” Dr Segal says.
+From what officials understand, “this is a rare complication in the paediatric population that they believe is related to COVID-19,” Howard A. Zucker, MD, the New York State health commissioner, told The New York Times.

 Advertisement